🔍 공개 퀴즈 검색

 What is the role of decomposers in an ecosystem?

-2. Hunt prey
+2. Hunt and consume living prey animals

-3. Produce energy from sunlight
+3. Produce energy from sunlight directly

-4. Eat only living plants
+4. Eat only living plant material for food

 Which organism is a primary consumer?